willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 I chose to do it this way rather than the traditional 8x8 approach to ensure all knight jumps, even from the very corner of the board, end up on valid array positions.
 For example, when a knight is on square A8, it can only jump to squares B6 and B7.
 Otherwise, it would end up in positions highlighted in red squares in figure 12, not on the board.
 Every knight's move ends up with it still on a valid array index; this is useful as it will avoid errors in the engine's search and evaluate algorithms where knights are on bordering squares.
 The code will need to check that the index the knight lands on is not '-1' as this is a blocker piece.
 The knight cannot land there if it is, as it is not a legal move.
 (Chessprogramming.org.
 2022)

+removes need to perform out of bounds checks for all moves which is computationally more expensive, therefore saves time

 ![Figure 12](https://github.com/willcgg/Chess_Engine_Project/blob/master/Write%20Up/Images/knight_array_movement_extreme.PNG?raw=true)

 Figure 12: Extreme knight movement example: Red squares represent invalid psuedo legal moves, blue represents legal moves, and green represents knights current square position.